 Conclusion

-In the next chapter, we will write tests for countWords and meet the third pillar: the test runner.
+In the next chapter, we will pull countWords into its own file and test it with Bun's test runner.